XinyuChen55/CS460-PA1/README.txt

+Photo Share Website
+i.
+Design an interface and database system for a web-based photo sharing application. ii.
+Utilize database to store data (e.g., Users, Friends, Photos, Comments, etc.) iii.
+Implement some functionalities so that people can register accounts, upload their photos, add friends and interact with other people, etc.

 To get the skeleton running, open a terminal and do the following:
 	1. enter the skeleton folder 'cd path/to/skeleton'
 	2. install all necessary packages 'pip install -r requirements.txt' (or use pip3)